How Far Did Voyager Travel

 Over the course of their journey, both spacecraft have sent back a vast amount of information about the planets and objects they have encountered.
 This information has helped us to understand our place in the universe and the vastness of space.

-See also Travel By Train Uk
+See also Mobile Wifi For Travel

 The Voyager spacecraft are powered by nuclear reactors, and both are expected to continue to operate for at least another decade.
 So, we may still yet learn more about the universe from these two intrepid spacecraft.